 Play around with various points of view by positioning the camera at different angles and heights.
 Then, go with what works best.

 Using cliffs to your advantage works as well.
 If there are cliffs nearby, you can take gorgeous pictures from the cliffs above.
-Shooting down onto the beach from the cliffs while making sure to incorporate big rock formations can be really effective.
+Shooting down onto the beach from the cliffs while incorporating large rock formations can be effective.

 Another simple-yet-amazing seascape idea is wet sand.
-The thing about wet sand is that it provides you with spectacular reflections that you can play around with in your shots.
-Keep in mind that such an effect works the best with an outgoing tide since there are fewer footprints that can ruin the shot.
+The thing about wet sand is that it provides you with spectacular reflections that you can play with in your shots.
+Keep in mind that such an effect works best with an outgoing tide since fewer footprints can ruin the picture.

 Times for Best Photo Opportunities

 Seascape photography works the best when you shoot into the light within one hour of either sunrise or sunset.
-For the reason mentioned above, it’s also vital to consult your tide tables.
+For that reason, it’s also vital to consult your tide tables.
 After all, you want a wet beach rather than a dry one since its reflections provide more depth in your pictures.

-You can get tide tables on the Internet, or you can obtain them through apps for your handheld device.
+You can get tide tables on the web, or you can obtain them via apps for your phone.
 Some apps are so precise that they offer you exact sunset and sunrise times for your specific area and show them in a well-organized manner with directional lines on the map.

 Enjoy a Day at the Beach

 This subset of landscape photography is well worth your time, and who doesn’t want any excuse to head to the beach for the day?
-If you live near the coast and love photography, then what are you waiting for?
+So if you live near the coast and love photography, then what are you waiting for?